gvwilson/sensibleadventures/gleam/gleam.md

 away.

 "Hurry up!" the crow's head squawked.
-"Put me back in my head before Number One finds us, or the snarly-dogs will have us both for dinner!"
+"Put me back in my head before Number One finds us, or the clankers will have us both for dinner!"

 The crow's head clamped its beak onto Gleam's belt.
 Gleam sprayed more